American Legion Emblem

 • Special Events

-Our Post features Bingo Every Tuesday at 1:30pm.
+Our Post features Bingo Every Tuesday at 1:00pm.
+Our Sons host Show Me The Money every Thursday at 7:00pm.
 We also hold monthly pool and horseshoe tournaments.
 Check our calendar for the latest events schedule.

 The public is welcome in our Post Home our events.